 You'll benefit from a wide range of expertise across two outstanding departments, as well as access to numerous centres and institutes, including:

 Staff in the History department are engaged in world-leading research in international and transnational history, with particular expertise in the history of the British Empire, American History, and History and Policy.

 In Politics, staff members have produced world-class research in international political economy, international political theory, the politics of development, comparative European politics, international security, Indian politics, African politics, and global governance.

 You can opt to take two skills modules or a placement instead of one taught option module.

 In the Autumn Term, you'll complete the core module and one option module.

 The research training module runs over the Autumn and Spring Term.

-In the Spring Term, you'll complete one further option module and either two skills training modules or a placement.
+In the Spring Term, you'll complete two further option modules, or one further option module and two skills training modules or a placement.